itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/03_SLOs_Load_Test_Analysis_Error_Issue/index.md

 While an SLI is just a metric, an SLO just a threshold you expect your SLI to be in and SLA is just the business contract on top of an SLO.
 It’s great that this discipline and ideas have got a lot of attention lately.

-“The earlier in the lifecycle we ensure SLIs meet their SLOs the better it will to ensure these service levels in production”.
+The earlier in the lifecycle we ensure SLIs meet their SLOs the better it will to ensure these service levels in production.

 ### Configuration